basnijholt/unidep/README.md

 - The standard string format continues to work as always for local dependencies

 > [!TIP]
 > PyPI alternatives ensure your wheels are portable and can be installed anywhere, not just on the build system.
-Pair them with the [`use` selector](#choosing-the-source-for-local-dependencies-use) to control whether UniDep installs the local path, the PyPI fallback, or nothing at all.
+Use the `use` field (see [Overriding Nested Vendor Copies](#overriding-nested-vendor-copies-with-use)) to control whether UniDep installs the local path, forces PyPI, or skips the entry entirely.

 ### Overriding Nested Vendor Copies with `use`